Muskrat Recipe

 This hearty soup embodies the resourceful cooking of Eastern European immigrants who settled in the Great Lakes marshlands.
 The technique of building complex flavors from simple ingredients reflects the peasant cooking traditions that sustained families through long winters, while the mushroom addition mirrors the foraging culture that supplemented limited pantries with nature's bounty.

-Garlic: Add garlic and cook 1 minute until fragrant.
+Garlic: Add garlic and cook until fragrant, about 30 seconds.

 A crisp white wine like Albariño or a light red like Beaujolais-Villages provides the right balance for this earthy, comforting soup.